abhishekrawe/Collaborative_white_board/README.md

 - When you want to describes somethings to your friends or collegues or try to make diagram or structure understand using a diagram **_Collaborative white board_** is the best way to do so.

+## DEMO

+- To draw a line, click the `whiteboard` and move the mouse cursor in the whiteboard.
+- To change line width and line color, `select choices` on upper side.

 ## Functionalities:

 - Changing brush color.